lucailie11/tensor-pack/README.md

 ### Transformations (`transformations.rs`)
-Axis-based operations applied independently along one axis. `apply_axis` / `apply_axis_inplace` are the core primitives (and can be used on their own) Future normalizations (layer norm, batch norm) will follow the same pattern.
+Axis-based operations applied independently along one axis. `apply_axis` / `apply_axis_inplace` are the core primitives (and can be used on their own).
+Future normalizations (layer norm, batch norm) will follow the same pattern.
 - [x] `softmax(axis)` / `softmax_inplace(axis)` — numerically stable (subtracts max before exp)